reyemtm/agol-cache/README.md

   prefix: "test_", //prefix to add to the start of layer names
   silent: true, //turn off viewing winston log messages and spinner "info" messages in the console
   timeout: 2000, //default is 5000, increase as needed
-  token: null //token to use for secured routes, taken from .env TOKEN variable }, (layers) => {
+  token: null //token to use for secured routes, taken from .env TOKEN variable,
+  steps: 1000 //number of features queried on each request }, (layers) => {
   // console.log('output ' + layers.length + ' layers')
 });